zer0k-z/kz-ranks/player-ranks.md

 ### Note:
   - More completions is king, unless the drop in points is extremely steep, then more WRs is king.
+  - Does not reflect skill level very well at lower levels because they usually do not have a lot of completions nor top times.
 </details>

 <details>